tamershahin/grails-redis-flexible-cache/README.md

             timeout = 2000 // default in milliseconds
             password = '' // defaults to no password
             connections {
                 cache {
                     //enabled = false // cache enabled by default database = 2
-                     host = 'devserver'  // will override the base one defaultTTL = 10 * 60 // seconds (used only if no ttl are declared in the annotation/map and no expireMap is defined expireMap = [never: Integer.MAX_VALUE,
+                    host = 'localhost'  // will override the base one defaultTTL = 10 * 60 // seconds (used only if no ttl are declared in the annotation/map and no expireMap is defined expireMap = [ // values in seconds
+                            never: -1, // negative values mean do not set any TTL
                             low: 10 * 60,
                             mid_low: 5 * 60,
                             mid: 2 * 60,
                             high: 1 * 60
                     ]
                 }
             }
         }
     }